keelancook/missionscenter/docs/pathways-book-list.md

 ### Disciple-making
 *   Coleman, Robert E., and Billy Graham. _The Master Plan of Evangelism_.
-2 edition.
 Revell, 2010.

 ### Diaspora Missions